bedo-art/Abdelrahman-Ahmed-Elkhmisi_200201863/README.md

 # Library Management System

 ## Author

 Abdelrahman Ahmed Elkhmisi

 ## Project Description

-Library Management System is a Python application connected to an SQLite database.
+Library Management System is a Python desktop application connected to an SQLite database.

-The system allows users to manage:
+The system allows users to manage books, members, and borrowing records through a graphical user interface (GUI).

-- Books
-- Members
-- Borrowing Records

-The project includes both:

-- Graphical User Interface (GUI)
-- Command Line Interface (CLI)
+The project demonstrates Python programming, SQL database management, CRUD operations, and GitHub version control.

 ## Technologies Used